 Durability and Weight Capacity

 Invest in stools built to last.
 Check the construction materials and the stated weight capacity to ensure they can withstand regular use.
 Solid wood, reinforced metal frames, and high-quality upholstery fabrics will offer better longevity.
-For families or high-traffic areas, commercial-grade options might be worth considering.
+For families or high-traffic areas, commercial-grade options might be ideal.

 Budget